facexteam/mtcnn-mxnet-zyf/README.md

 Author: zhaoyafei0210@gmail.com (https://github.com/walkoncross)

 This repo is based on repo: https://github.com/pangyupo/mxnet_mtcnn_face_detection.

-In this repo we add the 4th stage: LNet, so now it's the same as MTCNN-v2.
+MtcnnDetector in mtcnn_detetctor.py is an class wrapper for the implementation of MTCNN-v2 which has 4 stages: PNet, RNet, ONet and LNet.

-And also 3 wrappers of MTCNN-v2 are included for easy usage.
+Except MtcnnDetector, another 2 class wrappers: MtcnnAligner (in mtcnn_aligner.py) and FaceAligner (in face_aligner.py) are provided for easy usage.

 ## Contents
 ```